The Factom® Protocol is unique for many reasons, but this document explains the top 5 reasons without getting too technical:

 4. No Need to Touch Cryptocurrency

-Many orgnaizations want the power of a decentralized blockchain but are unable to hold cryptocurrency for internal or legal reasons.
-For most blockchains, this is an insurmountable problem and forces organisations to move to private solutions (with less powerful use cases) or to abandoning blockchain technology altogether if their solution cannot be realised on a private or permissioned blockchain.
+Many organizations want the power of a decentralized blockchain but are unable to hold cryptocurrency for internal or legal reasons.
+For most blockchains, this is an insurmountable problem and forces organizations to move to private solutions (with less powerful use cases) or to abandoning blockchain technology altogether if their solution cannot be realized on a private or permissioned blockchain.